-- We have identified and disclosed to you, all laws, regulations and provisions of contracts and grant agreements that could have a direct and material effect on financial statement amounts, including legal and contractual provisions for reporting specific activities in separate funds. - We have identified and disclosed to you violations (and possible violations) of laws, regulations and provisions of contracts and grant agreements with effects that should be considered for disclosure in the financial statements or as a basis for recording a loss contingency. - We have followed applicable laws and regulations in adopting, approving and amending budgets, debt limits and covenants and secondary market disclosures, deposits and investments, including collateral requirements on depository accounts and investments. - The financial statements properly classify all funds and activities. - Components of net asset (invested in capital assets, net of related debt; restricted; and unrestricted) and fund balance reserves and designations are properly classified and, if applicable, approved. - Provisions for uncollectible receivables have been properly identified and recorded. - Special and extraordinary items are appropriately classified and reported. - Risk disclosures associated with deposits and investment securities are presented in accordance with GASB requirements.
+- We have identified and disclosed to you, all laws, regulations and provisions of contracts and grant agreements that could have a direct and material effect on financial statement amounts, including legal and contractual provisions for reporting specific activities in separate funds. - o We have identified and disclosed to you violations (and possible violations) of laws, regulations and provisions of contracts and grant agreements with effects that should be considered for disclosure in the financial statements or as a basis for recording a loss contingency. - We have followed applicable laws and regulations in adopting, approving and amending budgets, debt limits and covenants and secondary market disclosures, deposits and investments, including collateral requirements on depository accounts and investments. - o The financial statements properly classify all funds and activities. - Components of net position (invested in capital assets, net of related debt; restricted; and unrestricted) and fund balance reserves and designations are properly classified and, if applicable, approved. - Provisions for uncollectible receivables have been properly identified and recorded. - o Special and extraordinary items are appropriately classified and reported. - Risk disclosures associated with deposits and investment securities are presented in accordance with GASB requirements. - o Investments are properly valued. - Capital assets, including infrastructure assets, are properly capitalized, reported and, if applicable, depreciated.